sferencik/SinCity/README.md

 The intermediate builds triggered automatically have a "Triggered by" set to "SinCity; investigating failures between [BUILD NUMBER BOTTOM] and [BUILD NUMBER TOP]".

+## Development notes
+To build, test, and package the plugin, run `mvn package` from the root directory.

+To deploy the plugin, copy `target/sin-city.zip` into the TeamCity plugin directory and restart the server.

 ## Future improvements

 As of November 2015, SinCity does not perform a binary search.
 (For that, see the slightly different [Bisect